 the oily, rot resistant characteristics of teak.
 Jatoba and teak

 Jatoba (Hymenaea courbaril) grows to an average height of 120 feet

 with diameters of 2-4 feet.
-Jatoba is often referred to as Brazilian
+In the retail market, Jatoba is most often referred to as Brazilian

-cherry although it is not a cherry wood, and has been called Locust
+Cherry ... although it is not a cherry wood.
+It has also been called Locust

 or Courbaril in different areas of South America.
 It grows in most

 of the South American islands as well as Mexico, Brazil and Peru.

 The wood is an attractive burgundy, deep red, or orange tone, and

 some of it can even have dark black stripes highlighting a strong

 visible grain pattern.
 It can exhibit quite a large colour variation